 IV.
 Establishing Funds

 Departments wishing to establish an initial Petty Cash Fund or Change Fund should complete the appropriate request form.
-The Petty Cash Fund Request Form can be found on the Controller’s Office web page.
-The Change Fund Request Form can be found on the Controller’s Office web page.
-The form is to be submitted to the Petty Cash/Change Fund Officer, Reese 255A Building.
+The Petty Cash Fund Request Form can be found on the Financial Services website.
+The Change Fund Request Form can be found on the Financial Services website.
+The form is to be submitted to the Petty Cash/Change Fund Officer, Reese 228 Building.
 Following receipt and approval of the form, the Petty Cash/Change Fund Officer will request a check made payable to the person listed as the Custodian of the fund.
 With Photo ID, the Custodian may pick up the check and cash it at the Cashiers’ Office and must hold the Petty Cash Fund or Change Fund in a secure location at the University.

 V. Securing Funds